What is alliteration?

 In this example, these four alliterative words slow the poem allowing the reader to savor the experience more completely.

-Examples of alliteration in poetry
+Examples of alliteration in famous poetry

 - The poem Pied Beauty (see below) by the English poet Gerard Manley Hopkins is recognized as one of the best examples of alliteration in English poetry.